 Chicago has world-class art on every corner and somehow this is what ends up on tourist itineraries.
 WNDR is an “immersive experience” museum in the West Loop — dimly lit rooms designed to photograph well, a Yayoi Kusama mirror room that is genuinely beautiful, and about ninety minutes of Instagram content you paid a lot of money to produce.
 One commenter called it “an Instagram post factory.”
 Another said they have more fun on their couch reading Reddit.
 Both are correct.

 Do this instead: The Art Institute of Chicago.
 One of the greatest museums in the world, comparable ticket price, infinitely more to see.
-Book tickets on TripAdvisor →
+We covered the 12 best museums in Chicago if you want to plan a fuller museum day.

 2. The Museum of Ice Cream

 A chain venue from New York, now permanently installed at 435 N Michigan Ave in the Tribune Tower.
 It promises unlimited ice cream and delivers a sprinkle pool, a putt-putt course, and a speakeasy where drinks cost extra on top of the already steep admission.
 One commenter said it was “pretty scummy” and they got a free ticket.
-If you are eight years old, this is the best day of your life.
-If you are not eight years old, there is no version of this that ends well.
+If you have small kids, this is the best day of their lives.
+If you don’t, there’s nothing here that’ll feel worth the price.

 3. The Taste of Chicago